FVLMS/2026-ongoing-competency/docs/how-to-reversion-test.md

 ## Minor Question Edits

 You can edit the language of a question without creating a new version.
-Note that your edits *will* apply retroactively for learners who have already compelted the test.
+Note that your edits *will* apply retroactively for learners who have already completed the test.

 1. Navigate to Menu > Content Management > Tests and click the *Tests* link
 2. Click the *Question Bank* button in the top right